mohamedo7x/VehicleSystem_Sales/README.md

 - **API Endpoints:** Defines a set of RESTful API endpoints that enable communication between the frontend and backend, supporting various operations such as vehicle listing, user profile management, and transaction handling.
 - **Business Logic:** Enforces the core business rules and logic of the platform, ensuring consistent and reliable behavior.
 - **Scalability:** Designed to handle a growing user base and increasing data volume while maintaining performance.
-- **Security:** Implements best practices for securing sensitive data, preventing common security vulnerabilities, and ensuring a safe user experience.
+- **Security:** Implements best practices for securing sensitive data, preventing common security vulnerabilities, and ensuring a safe
-- **Documentation:** Provides detailed documentation for developers to understand how to interact with the backend, including API endpoints, request/response formats, and authentication methods.

 ## Tech Stack